Инновации и синхронизированное управление совместной работой над проектами

 “Product development and production are the core parts of ASM,” says Chen Lizhi, director of ASM MIS information and telecommunications technology.
 “ASM invests 10 percent of sales in product development activities.
 We have several product development centers and manufacturing factories around the globe.
 In order to thoroughly eliminate the seamless connection problems in linking design and production, we decided to deploy a computerized system at the production/manufacturing stage, using NX as the standard parts machining software platform to deploy the computerized system uniformly.

-“We began using NX CAM software from Siemens PLM Software in manufacturing factories in 2000.
+“We began using NX CAM software from Siemens Digital Industries Software in manufacturing factories in 2000.
 We have deployed more than 100 suites in factories all over the world, including those in Shenzhen, Singapore and Malaysia.”
 Successful digitalization has pushed productivity to a new level.

 The most immediate benefit of applying NX™ software is that its feature-based machining (FBM) capability eliminates the data barriers between design and manufacturing.
 With FBM technology, NX CAM can automatically read and identify product and manufacturing information (PMI), tolerances, surface machining precision, and other information attached to 3D product models, and automatically select machining methods, processes and tools while also directly driving numerical control (NC) programming and machining.

 In addition, feature-based machining enables automatic transfer of related data between CAD and CAM, and automatically identifies features and creates standardized NC programs for machining processes.
 ASM can now minimize human error while maximizing efficiency and accuracy.